 6. Keep all of your credit card receipts and compare them with the charges that are shown on your monthly credit card statements.
 Otherwise, you may not be aware if you are charged for purchases that you did not make or for incorrect amounts.

 7. Do what is necessary to avoid being the victim of credit card fraud.

-· Watch your credit card while it is being used to process the credit receipt.
-If for any reason a credit receipt needs to be redone, make sure the incorrect receipt is thoroughly destroyed.
+· Watch your credit card while it is being used to process the credit bill.
+If for any reason a credit card bill needs to be redone, make sure the incorrect bill is thoroughly destroyed.

-· Don’t give anyone your credit card number over the telephone or on your computer unless you are certain that the person you are speaking with represents a business that you know is trustworthy.
+· Do not give anyone your credit card number over the telephone or on your computer unless you are certain that the person you are speaking with represents a business that you know is trustworthy.

 · If your old credit card statements have your full account number on them, thoroughly destroy them before throwing them away.

-· If you won’t be using a credit card anymore, thoroughly destroy it yourself — don’t give it to anyone else to destroy.
+· If you are not planning to use a particular credit card anymore, thoroughly destroy it yourself — do not give it to anyone else to destroy.

 · If your credit card statement does not arrive within a couple of days of its normal monthly arrival date, promptly notify the credit card company.

 · Keep a list of all your credit card numbers, so you can immediately report cards that are lost or stolen.
 Your maximum liability on unauthorized use of each credit card is $50, but you will not owe anything on charges made on those cards after you have reported the loss.